 Published by Human Kinetics, Champaign, Illinois, the Framework incorporates informed feedback, high-quality research, and best practices from around the world to provide sport federations, coaching organisations, international federations and educational institutions with primary considerations for designing, benchmarking and refining their coaching education and certification programmes.
 The result is an authoritative yet adaptable document that facilitates the development of coaches and, ultimately, the enrichment of sport for all.

 About the authors

-The International Sport Coaching Framework is a joint endeavour led by the International Council for Coaching Excellence (ICCE) and the Association of Summer Olympic International Federations (ASOIF), supported by Leeds Metropolitan University (LMU) through project administration, technical advice and research.
-Editors of the publication are Patrick Duffy, professor of sport coaching at LMU and vice president of ICCE; Mark Harrington, development manager of the International Rugby Board and chair of the Development and Education Group of ASOIF; and Sergio Lara Bercial, senior research fellow at LMU and ICCE technical officer.
+The International Sport Coaching Framework is a joint endeavour led by the International Council for Coaching Excellence (ICCE) and the Association of Summer Olympic International Federations (ASOIF), supported by Leeds Beckett University (LBU) through project administration, technical advice and research.
+Editor-in-chief of the publication is Dr. Wade Gilbert, professor of sport coaching at California State University Fresno.

 International Council for Coaching Excellence

 Formerly the International Council for Coach Education, the ICCE was established in September 1997 as a not-for-profit international organisation with the aim of promoting coaching as an internationally accepted profession.
 ICCE members seek to enhance the quality of coaching at every level of sport.